 Venipuncture is the collection of blood from a vein.
 It is most often done for laboratory testing.Read Article Now Book Mark Article

 An antibody is a protein produced by the body's immune system when it detects harmful substances, called antigens.
 Examples of antigens include micr...Read Article Now Book Mark Article

-Coronavirus disease 2019 (COVID-19) is a respiratory illness that causes fever, coughing, and shortness of breath.
-Some people with COVID-19 have di...Read Article Now Book Mark Article
+Coronavirus disease 2019 (COVID-19) is mainly a respiratory illness that causes fever, coughing, and shortness of breath, but many other symptoms can...Read Article Now Book Mark Article

 How to Prepare for the Test